What is a Two-Stroke Engine?- Types, And Working

 What is a Two-Stroke Engine?

-A two-stroke engine is a type of internal combustion engine that completes a power cycle of two strokes (up and down movements) of the piston during one power cycle, which cycle is completed in one revolution of the crankshaft.
+A two-stroke or two-stroke cycle engine is a type of internal combustion engine that completes a power cycle with two strokes of the piston one up and one down movement in one revolution of the crankshaft in contrast to a four-stroke engine which requires four strokes of the piston in two crankshaft revolutions to complete a power cycle.

 Parts of a Two-Stroke Engine